boazsegev/plezi-website/docs/guides/basics.html.md

 exit
 ```

-Here's a simple RESTful API the returns the same result using both Websockets and HTTP (AJAJ):
+Here's a simple RESTful API the returns the same result using both WebSockets and HTTP (AJAJ):

 ```ruby
 require 'plezi'